 The Farm has fertile soils, abundant water, and often a breeze from nearby Saratoga Lake.
 Forests and wildlife abound today, as they always have, and we share this beautiful habitat with a complex community of native plant and animal species.
 Different crops and animals have been raised here for more than 200 years, and as agriculture and markets changed, so did the Farm.

 It takes an average of eight to ten years to cultivate a fully grown Christmas Tree.
 Our field is divided into ten sections and we plant another section every spring; assuring trees of harvest size every year.
-2019 will be the first year our choose and cut Christmas Trees are ready for harvest.
+2019 was the first year some of our Christmas Trees were ready for harvest.

 Restoring the Barn